web-work-tools/indieweb/content/posts/resources.md

 [![](https://imgur.com/LrC8gO8.png)](https://github.com/miklb/jekyll-indieweb/pull/25#issuecomment-494123723)

-This is [indigo](https://github.com/AngeloStavrow/indigo), an Indieweb prepared Hugo theme, that I'll be writing about more soon, and figuring out how to make use of all its awesome indieweb integrations.

-I cover most anything you'd need to get started with GitHub Pages in:
+The updated version of Jekyll IndieWeb is now live and is running [Decentralized-Web Histories](https://sourcecrypto.pub).

+This site is running [indigo](https://github.com/AngeloStavrow/indigo), an IndieWeb theme for Hugo.

+## Getting Started

+This guide and the others surrounding it contain all the information you need to begin learning to publish with GitHub pages...
+However, please let me know of any pain-points, and I can work on those sections.

 * [web-work.tools/github-pages-starter-pack](https://web-work.tools/github-pages-starter-pack)